-4. LABORATORY THROUGHPUT AND COMMERCIAL TESTS - NON-GAAP REPORTING
+LABORATORY THROUGHPUT AND COMMERCIAL TESTS -4.
+NON-GAAP REPORTING

-Laboratory Throughput is a key metric for the Group: Laboratory Throughput provides evidence of the usage of Cxbladder products globally.
+Laboratory Throughput is a key metric for the Group: Laboratory Throughput provides evidence of the usage of Cxbladder products globally and the rates of adoption between different customer segments.
 The inclusion of this non-GAAP reporting is considered helpful to readers of these accounts, as it allows readers to compare the current period to prior periods and assess usage trends on a consistent basis.
 Total laboratory throughput includes commercial tests, which are invoiced to customers (including tests for patients covered by the US government's medical program through the Centers for Medicare and Medicaid Services (CMS)), and tests which are not considered to be commercial as these tests relate to Research Tests or other nonchargeable activities.